 Avoid constipation and keep the faeces soft

-- Eat plenty of fibre which is in fruit, vegetables, cereals, wholemeal bread, etc.
+- Eat plenty of fibre which is found in fruit, vegetables, cereals, wholemeal bread, etc.

 - Have lots to drink.
 Adults should aim to drink at least two litres (10-12 cups) of fluid per day.
-You will pass much of the fluid as urine, but some is passed out in the gut and softens the faeces.
+You will pass much of the fluid as urine.
+However, some is passed out in the gut and softens the faeces.
 Most sorts of drink will do, but alcoholic drinks can be dehydrating and may not be so good.

-- Fibre supplements.
-If a high-fibre diet is not helping you can take fibre supplements (bulking agents) such as ispaghula, methylcellulose, bran or sterculia.
+- Fibre supplements and laxatives.
+If a high-fibre diet is not helping, you can take fibre supplements (bulking agents) such as ispaghula, methylcellulose, bran or sterculia.
+Methylcellulose also helps to soften faeces directly which makes them easier to pass.
 You can buy these at pharmacies or get them on prescription.
-Methylcellulose also helps to soften faeces directly which makes them easier to pass.
+A laxative such as lactulose or a macrogol laxative may sometimes be suggested.

 - Avoid painkillers that contain codeine such as co-codamol, as they are a common cause of constipation.
 Paracetamol is preferable to ease the discomfort of a fissure.